 | Hybrid (on-prem agent + cloud backend) | Agent updates are manufacturer-controlled; backend updates are transparent | Each component has its own support period clock; the agent is the product with digital elements and that clock governs |

-For broader Annex I Part II vulnerability handling beyond update delivery (CVD policy, public disclosure, third-party reporting), see the vulnerability handling guide.
+For broader vulnerability handling beyond update delivery (CVD policy, public disclosure, third-party reporting), see the vulnerability handling guide.

 |---|---|

-For the full Article 14 timeline mechanics, including what each report must contain and how the two reporting streams (actively exploited vulnerabilities and severe incidents) differ, see the vulnerability reporting guide.
+For the full reporting timeline mechanics, including what each report must contain and how the two reporting streams differ, see the vulnerability reporting guide.

 Ignoring transitive dependencies.
 Most vulnerabilities in connected products originate in third-party libraries and components, not in first-party code.
-The Article 13(8) obligation covers the whole product, not just the code the manufacturer wrote.
+The vulnerability-handling obligation covers the whole product, including components.
 An SBOM is the prerequisite.
 See the SBOM cluster guide for the dependency-tracking framework that makes transitive vulnerability monitoring operational.

 Charging for security updates.
-Bundling security fixes into a paid support tier violates Article 13(8).
+Bundling security fixes into a paid support tier conflicts with the basic CRA update model unless the tailor-made business-product exception applies.
 Basic security patches must be free.

 Must security updates always be free?

-Yes.
-Article 13(8) requires security updates to be provided free of charge.
-A manufacturer cannot bundle a security fix inside a paid subscription, a premium support tier, or a major version upgrade and claim Article 13(8) compliance.
-Feature updates, new functionality, and paid professional services are separate and may be charged normally.
-The obligation is limited to updates that address vulnerabilities: changes that fix a security weakness in the product as placed on the market.
+Yes, available security updates must be free unless the narrow tailor-made business-product exception applies.
+A manufacturer cannot bundle a vulnerability fix inside a paid subscription, a premium support tier, or a paid major-version upgrade and still treat that as normal CRA compliance.
+Feature updates, new functionality, and professional services can be charged separately.
+The line is whether the change addresses an identified security issue in the product.

 How quickly must a manufacturer release a security update under the CRA?